awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Wildcard in service name: "Avoid using wildcards (*
+Wildcard in service name: Avoid using wildcards (*, ?) in the service name because it might grant unintended access to other AWS services with similar names.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": ""Avoid using wildcards (*"
+"findingDetails": "Avoid using wildcards (*, ?) in the service name because it might grant unintended access to other AWS services with similar names."
 ```

 **Resolving the suggestion**